 Oddly, I never heard the sounds of any motorcycles, although I saw many being unloaded earlier.
-No complaints, as the quiet of the desert is always welcomed.
+No complaints, as the quiet of the desert is always welcome.
 As I made my way back up the steep incline, I met a fellow hiker.
-With a copy of Afoot and Afield In San Diego in hand, and was out exploring as well.
+With a copy of Afoot and Afield In San Diego in hand, he was out exploring as well.
 Turns out he is a fellow Gaucho.
-He graduated a few years before me in geology.
+He graduated a few years before me with a degree in geology.
 We chatted for some time before we went our separate ways.

 As I neared the end of the trail, I picked up two beer cans that were tossed to the side of the trail.
 Ugh.
 Although I had hoped to summit Al Holden as well, I did not want to venture out it solo.
 But this was such a fun hike, I figured I would return with some friends to explore the area more another time.